Category Archives: International Romance

 Those seeking a charismatic and distinctive experience with nuances and a hint of experimentation will undoubtedly sink their teeth into this fruity and tasty treat.

-With a French atmosphere for miles, the film is simply encompassing all that is good and cultured about French film.
+With a French atmosphere for miles, the film encompasses all that is good and cultured about French cinema.

-The Umbrellas of Cherbourg (1964) will entertain and unabashedly knock your socks off, with something grandiose and sizzling with flavor.
+The Umbrellas of Cherbourg (1964) will entertain and unabashedly knock your socks off, with something grand and sizzling flavor.

 Oscar Nominations: Best Foreign Language Film, Best Story and Screenplay Written Directly for the Screen, Best Song-“I Will Wait for You”, Best Music Score-Substantially Original, Best Scoring of Music-Adaptation or Treatment